Here is the start of a collection of books about blindness, followed by a list of books by one of my favorite authors, April Henry.

 Laureth Peak’s father has taught her to look for recurring events, patterns, and numbers – a skill she’s remarkably talented at.
 When he goes missing while researching coincidence for a new book, Laureth and her younger brother fly from London to New York and must unravel a series of cryptic messages to find him.
 The complication: Laureth is blind.
 Relying on her other senses and on her brother to guide her, Laureth finds that rescuing her father will take all her skill at spotting the extraordinary, and sometimes dangerous, connections in a world full of darkness.

 The true beauty about Laureth is that she was born blind and wasn’t actually sad about not being able to see.
 You can’t miss what you never had.
 And in a small sort of way, it might be an advantage.
-If you can’t see the person, you can’t judge them by the way they look.
+If you can’t see the person, you can’t judge them by how they look.

 Even though I didn’t fully understand the coincidence part of the story, this is still one of the best books I’ve ever read.